Self-similar scale-free networks and disassortativity

 [http://www.ccg.unam.mx/Computational_Genomics/regulondb/DataSets/Regulo

-nNetDataSets.html and http://www.gbf.de/SystemsBiology]) and show their
+nNetDataSets.html and http://www.gbf.de/SystemsBiology]) and show

 self-similar and scale-free features, in extension to the datasets